 The burren, in Ireland, is s a distinctive landscape of rock said to have been formed by glaciers passing over west Clare in ancient times, with stone formations built by giants, fairies, ancient people, or geology, take your pick.
 The Burren in Davis Square just a short way from the center of Boston is warm, friendly, wood toned gathering place that is both Irish and American.

-It’s a good place to sit of a quiet afternoon over that pot of tea, and equally entertaining to stop in with a group to enjoy a drink. a chat, and a meal, and often, music form a singer who writes his owns songs, and an Irish tune or two as well.
+It’s a good place to sit of a quiet afternoon over that pot of tea, and equally entertaining to stop in with a group to enjoy a drink, a chat, and a meal.
+Often, there is music from artists who write their own songs as well as local and international players with tunes of Ireland to offer as well to go along.